joreilly/GalwayBus/README.md

 * [Introduction to Multiplatform Persistence with SQLDelight](https://johnoreilly.dev/posts/sqldelight-multiplatform/)
 * [Using Google Maps in a Jetpack Compose app](https://johnoreilly.dev/posts/jetpack-compose-google-maps/)

+### Google Maps SDK

+The project depends on `GOOGLE_API_KEY` environment variable to be defined for maps functionality to work.
+Alternatively you can update where this is read in `build.gradle`

 ### Languages, libraries and tools used

 * [Kotlin](https://kotlinlang.org/)